HitRecord: hitRECord on TV

 The show premiered on January 18, 2014, at 10pm on Pivot.
 It is hosted by Joseph Gordon-Levitt, and the series will feature short films, live conversations and performances. $50,000 is set aside from the budget of each episode to compensate contributing artists (426 contributing artists in Episode 1).

+In 2014, the series was nominated and won an Emmy Award for Outstanding Creative Achievement in Interactive Media in the area of Social TV.

 Books

 The Tiny Book of Tiny Stories 2010 was self-published in 2010 by hitrecord.org.
 Featuring 45 contributors from 2,312 contributions to the Tiny Stories collaboration.
 This edition of the Tiny Book of Tiny Stories 2010 was sold exclusively via HitRecord's website and carries no ISBN.

 The Tiny Book of Tiny Stories: Volume 1 was released on December 6, 2011.
 Gordon-Levitt, known within the HitRecord community as RegularJOE, directed thousands of collaborators to tell tiny stories through words and art.
 With the help of the entire creative collective, Gordon-Levitt gathered, edited and curated over 8,500 contributions into this collection of original art from 67 contributors.

 Volume 1 saw its sequels when HitRecord released The Tiny Book of Tiny Stories: Volume 2 on November 13, 2012 and The Tiny Book of Tiny Stories: Volume 3 in 2013.
 Volume 2 featured 62 contributors from some 14,946 contributions.

 In May 2012, HitRecord published Little Red Riding Hood Redux, the adaptation of the classic fairy tale with art, essays, and paper doll cut-outs from 66 contributors.

 The Tiny Book of Tiny Stories: Volume 1 and the book of RECollection: Volume 1 are both available on iTunes.